 GMO foods are genetically engineered in a lab to have certain characteristics.
 This may include resistance to certain pests and molds, a different color than the original plant, faster growing times, larger fruit or even have higher values of certain vitamins.
 Many GMO crops grown in the United States are genetically engineered to be resistant to chemical pesticides.

 GMO fruits and vegetables were once assigned a five-digit PLU code number that started with the number 8.
 But the 8 prefix was dropped in 2015 as the GMO designation, and it was never used in retail.
-The International Federation for Produce Standards (IFPS), which assigns the voluntary PLU codes, says the 8 prefix was never used in retail and that it plans to use it in the future for non-GMO produce.
+The International Federation for Produce Standards (IFPS), which assigns the voluntary PLU codes, says it plans to use the 8 prefix in the future for non-GMO produce.

 The genetic manipulation of some foods has raised concerns about whether genetically engineered foods are as safe to eat as conventionally grown foods.
 The topic is still hotly debated even as there is no clear scientific evidence that GMOs are harmful to your health.
 The World Health Organization considers GMOs on the international market safe for consumption.
 The American Medical Association supports pre-market assessment of GMO food safety, but not mandatory GMO food labels.

 Consumer demand for greater transparency in food labeling continues.
-Last year, the USDA announced mandatory labeling for many foods made with GMO ingredients.
+In 2018, the USDA announced mandatory labeling for many foods made with GMO ingredients.
 They will be labeled as “bioengineered.”
-You may start seeing the label in 2020, when implementation starts for large food companies.
 The deadline to comply with the National Bioengineered Food Disclosure Standard is Jan.
 1, 2022.

 “The more transparency we have in food labels the better,” says Dr. Lane.
 “With so many choices, understanding what labels mean can help clarify our food choices.”